iasamanrhzai/BulkEdit/README.md

 # BulkEdit
-Why Use bulk images Editor websites when you can create one in python and openCV
+Why Use bulk image Editor websites when you can create one in python and openCV